 In the File Changes tab of your workspace, type a commit message in the text box.

-Click Sync All Changes to synchronize the information and save
+Sync All Changes to save the new file

-Click the Domino logo to return to your project in Domino.
-In the navigation pane, click Code.
-The raw data is saved in the latest revision.
+Click the Domino logo to return to your project.
+In the navigation pane, go to the Code section of Domino.
+Notice that the raw data has been saved in the latest revision.